PatrickAlphaC/hardhat-defi-fcc/README.md

 # Hardhat DeFi

+*This repo has been revamped to work with Goerli.
+Due to AaveV2 not being deployed on Goerli, it may not work as intended.
+Please use a mainnet-fork or local network instead of a testnet.*

 This is a section of the Javascript Blockchain/Smart Contract FreeCodeCamp Course.

 *[⌨️ (19:16:13) Lesson 13: Hardhat DeFi & Aave](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=69373s)*